Invariant Differential Forms on Complexes of Graphs and Feynman Integrals

 The form $\omega^9$ pairs with a number of other graphs with 10 edges and $5$ loops.
-Two are depicted above: a graph $T_5$ which is a two-vertex join of $W_3$ with itself, and the zig-zag graph $Z_5$.
-One calculates that
+Two are depicted in Figure \ref{figureTZX}: a graph $T_5$ which is a two-vertex join of $W_3$ with itself (Remark~\ref{rem: 2VJ}), and the zig-zag graph $Z_5$.
+One calculates, with some effort, that

 Interestingly, $\omega^9_{T_5}$ is not identically zero, although its integral vanishes.
-These results are consistent with the formula \eqref{Stokes}.
-Indeed, one verifies that the homology class $[T_5]$ is zero in the graph complex, and that with suitable orientiations,
+These results are consistent with the formula~\eqref{Stokes}.
+Indeed, one verifies that the graph homology class $[T_5]$ is zero, and that with suitable orientations,

-where $X_5$ is the graph depicted in figure \ref{figureTZX} on the far right.
-This identity implies the following relation between homology classes By the motivic version of \eqref{IomegaRelations} it also implies that
+where $X_5$ is the graph depicted in Figure~\ref{figureTZX} on the far right.
+This identity implies the following relation between homology classes